simontaen/Passions/Notes.md

 * Stuck in processing on server, why?
 How should the App react?

 ## General Functionality
-* Show an [MBProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
-	* when loading albums from Parse (all Timeline instances), or a splash screen?
-		* make sure swipeHint can only be displayed after the loading is done
 * Use AFNetworkActivityIndicatorManager.h to better show network activity (loading images)

 ### Spotify Integration